oilstel/direct-aid-ohana/README.md

 ## Technical info
-The information is currently pulled from the Google sheet manually using a python script `/ohana_py/scraper.py`.
+The data is currently pulled from the Google sheet manually using a python script `/ohana_py/scraper.py`.
 The python script creates a local API at `/ohana_py/ohana.json`.
 This is due to Google's API restrictions and also keeps the site fast.

 Feel free to add issues or pull requests to this repo.